dart-lang/language/working/1610 - override/proposal.md

 }
 ```

-Then we make it a compile-time error to not have the `override` modifier on something which overrides, and a compile-time error to have it on something which doesn't override.
+We make it a compile-time error to have the `override` modifier on a declaration which does not “override” any superclass or superinterface member declaration.

+There is no error for *not* having an `override` modifier on a declaration which does override a superclass member.
+The `annotate_overrides` lint will instead be an opt-in way to catch those, the same way it does today for the `@override`  annotation.

 The modifier goes before all other modifiers (including `external`).
 It refers to the context and to the declaration itself, so it feels fitting to put it "around" the entire declaration, more than those modifiers which merely change implementation details.
 The formatter can choose to put it on a line of its own, for maximum backwards compatibility, but that's easily configurable.

-When applied to a non-final instance variable, we lose some precision.
-We propose no syntax to make the override apply to only the setter or the getter of a variable declaration, but it's possible for the super-interfaces to contain only a getter or a setter.
-In that case we allow and require the `override` modifier if the declaration overrides at least a getter or a setter from a super-interface.
+When applied to a non-final instance variable, we lose some precision, but since we cannot tell whether the setter or the getter is intended to override.
+It’s accepted to have the `override` modifier as long as at least one of them overrides a superinterface member.

 In summary:

 * We make `override` a built-in identifier.
-* We allow `override` to precede any instance member declaration, as the first modifier of the declaration. *(It's a compile-time error if `override` is applied to a non-instance member declaration)*.
+* We allow `override` to precede any `class`, `mixin class`, `mixin` or `enum` instance member declaration, as the first modifier of the declaration.
+(It's a **compile-time error** if `override` is applied to a non-instance member declaration, or to an instance member declaration of an `extension` &mdash; and maybe eventually an `inline class` &mdash; declaration.)
-* We make it a compile-time error if:
+* We make it a **compile-time error** if:
-  * A non-variable instance member declaration, or an instance variable declaration which introduces only a getter, with name *n* in a class declaration *C* has an `override` modifier, and no super-interface of *C* declares a member named *n*.
+  * A non-variable instance member declaration, or an instance variable declaration which introduces only a getter, with name *n* in a declaration *C* has an `override` modifier, and no super-interface of *C* has a member named *n*.
-  * An instance variable declaration with name *n* in a class declaration *C*, which introduces both a getter and a setter,  has an `override` modifier, and no super-interface of *C* declares a member named *n* or a setter name *n=*.
+  * An instance variable declaration with name *n* in a class declaration *C*, which introduces both a getter and a setter,  has an `override` modifier, and no super-interface of *C* declares a member with base name *n*.
-  * A non-variable instance member declaration, or an instance variable declaration which introduces only a getter, with name *n* in a class declaration *C* **does not** have an `override` modifier, and any super-interface of *C* declares a member named *n*.
-  * An instance variable declaration with name *n* in a class declaration *C*, which introduces both a getter and a setter,  **does not** have an `override` modifier, and any super-interface of *C* declares a member named *n* or a setter name *n=*.

 ## Migration

-This is a breaking change.
-It introduces new syntax, and requires you to use that new syntax.
-As such, all code must be migrated to the language version introducing the feature.
+This is a non-breaking change.
+An absence of an `override` modifier is not an error, and no existing code contains any `override` modifiers, so nothing breaks.
+It introduces new syntax, and *allows* you to use that new syntax to introduce errors.

-Migration is easily automatable: Add `override` to all declarations which need it, remove existing occurrences of`@override` .
-Which declarations need an `override` can be determined entirely from declarations and name resolution, without even having to understand types or interface signatures.
-A super-interface declares a member with a name if the interface declaration has a declaration with that name, or if its transitive super-interfaces declares a member of that name.
+Migration from `@override` to `override` is easily automatable: Add `override` to all declarations which currently have an `@override` annotation, and remove the existing occurrences of`@override` .

+That migration *can* be breaking, if it introduces an `override` modifier on a declaration which doesn’t actually override a superinterface declaration.
+That code would have an `@override` annotation today and would get an analyzer warning for not overriding anything.
+Any code which is actually migrated is likely to be maintained, and therefore very likely will *not* have such warnings.

 ## Tool support

 Every tool needs to support the new syntax, and compilers and the analyzer needs to support the new compile-time errors.
-That parts should be mostly uncontroversial.
+The analyzer would treat `override` very similarly to `@override`, except that the `override_non_override` warning would become a language error.
+In the longer run, the front-end should able to handle the checking completely generally, so that the backends, and possibly analyzer, won’t need to do anything.
+That part should be mostly uncontroversial.

 ### Formatter

 The formatter needs to decide how to format the new modifier.
 We propose to keep it on a line by itself, like the current annotation.
-That'll cause minimal changes to existing code (you literally just remove the `@` from `@override`).
+That'll cause minimal changes to existing code (you literally just remove the `@` from `@override`, possibly move it down if there are more annotations on the same declaration).

 Since the modifier only applies to instance members, there are no complicated cases to consider.

 ### Migration tool

 The migration tool should understand the rules, insert `override` and remove `@override` annotations when migrating.

+That could also be made a fix for `dart fix`, with a corresponding warning of “Use override instead of @override”, since migration doesn’t have to happen immediately when switching to the new language version which allows the `override` modifier.

 ### IDE integration/analysis server